-The Trustees encourage members of the Funds to make their views known by operating a website (www.itb-online.co.uk) for the Funds which includes a "feedback" button and contact details.
+The Funds' website (www.itb-online.co.uk) includes a "feedback" button and contact details to enable members of the Funds to make their views known to the Trustee Directors.
 This website is a useful resource for members looking for further information about their pension arrangement including guidance about contributions and how salary sacrifice arrangements operate, benefits available at retirement, investment choices and how to make changes to them.

-Members can also find the following documents on the website:
+Members can also find the following documents on the Funds' website:

-- The DC Scheme Member Booklet: This provides practical information about all aspects of DC Scheme membership. - This Annual Report and Financial Statements, including the Chairman's Annual

-Governance Statement and Statement of Investment Principles Implementation Statement.

-The annual newsletter, copies of which are distributed to all members who request it (currently 504 members).
+- The DC Scheme Member Booklet which provides practical information about all aspects of DC Scheme membership. - The Annual Report and Financial Statements, including this Chair's Annual Governance Statement and the Statement of Investment Principles Implementation Statement. - Members' newsletters, hard copies of which are posted to all members. - The Funds' Climate Change Report which describes the activities and approach taken by the Trustee Directors to understand and reduce risks related to climate change.

-DC Section members are provided with access to L&G's secure website from which they can obtain their annual pension statements and other comprehensive documentation and guidance on the Funds' DC Section.
+DC Section members are also provided with access to L&G's secure website where they can obtain an up-to-date valuation of their funds, annual pension statements and other comprehensive documentation and guidance on the Funds' DC Section.
 Through this website members can communicate directly with the L&G administration team.

-Engagement with members also takes place through communications with the Pensioners' Association and informally through the Members' Trustees, who frequently discuss pensions matters with workplace colleagues and provide feedback to the Trustee board.
-The Trustees believe that the above arrangements are appropriate for the DC Section, having regard to the size, nature and demographic of the membership.
-In particular, the Trustees are conscious that the DC Section remains a relatively small arrangement.
+Engagement with members also takes place through communications with the Pensioners' Association and informally through the Members' Trustee Directors, who frequently discuss pensions matters with workplace colleagues and provide feedback to the Trustee.